-Effective 6 a.m.
-Monday, April 25, weight restrictions will be lifted on all state trunkline highways from the southern Michigan border north to and including M-68 from the intersection with US-31 in the village of Alanson, Emmett County, east on M-68 ending at US-23 in Rogers City, Presque Isle County.
+Effective 6 a.m. today (Friday, May 6), weight restrictions will be lifted on all state trunkline highways from the southern Michigan border north to and including US-2/US-141 at the Menominee River bridge west of Iron Mountain, then east on US-2 to St. Ignace, with the exception of M-185 on Mackinac Island.

-Frost restrictions are still in effect for the remainder of the state and will be imposed and enforced on all state trunkline highways north of the M-68 line.
+Frost restrictions are still in effect for the remainder of the state and will be imposed and enforced on all state trunkline highways north of the Mackinac Bridge.
 State routes typically carry M, I, or US designations.

 When roads that have been frozen all winter begin to thaw from the surface downward, melting snow and ice saturate the softened ground.
 During the spring thaw, the roadbed softened by trapped moisture beneath the pavement makes it more susceptible to damage.
 This also contributes to pothole problems already occurring due to this winter's numerous freeze-thaw cycles.

 In the restricted areas, the following will apply:

 - On routes designated as "all-season" (designated in green and gold on the MDOT Truck Operators Map), there will be no reduction in legal axle weights.

 - On routes designated as "seasonal" (designated in solid or dashed red on the MDOT Truck Operators Map), there will be a posted weight reduction of 25 percent for rigid (concrete) pavements and 35 percent for flexible (asphalt) pavements.